nenuacho/SimpleMessenger/readme.md

 # SimpleMessenger

 Simple and fast pub/sub messenger.
+Works with unity, but does not depend on it

 ## Unity Installation